Inflectra/rapise-documentation/docs/Guide/spiratest_integration.md

 ### Executing the Test Sets

 Once you have set the various test set fields (as described above), the RapiseLauncher instance running on the assigned automation host will periodically poll SpiraTest for new test sets.
 Once it retrieves the new test set, it will add it to its list of test sets to be execute.
-Once execution begins it will change the status of the test set to **In Progress**, and once test execution is done, the status of the test set will change to either"**Completed** -- the automation engine could be launched and the test has completed -- or **Blocked** -- RapiseLauncher was not able to execute the automation test.
+Once execution begins it will change the status of the test set to **In Progress**, and once test execution is done, the status of the test set will change to either **Completed** (the automation engine has been  launched and the test has completed) -- or **Blocked** (RapiseLauncher was not able to execute the automated test).

 If you want to immediately execute the test case on your local computer, instead of setting the **Automation Host**, **Status** and **Planned Date** fields, you can instead click the `Execute` icon on the test set itself.
 This will cause RapiseLauncher on the local computer to immediately start executing the current test set.